Augmentation varieties and disk potentials II: Chain maps from cobordisms

-Boundary configurations of the one-dimensional components of the moduli spaces defining the homotopy operator are those configurations with some collection of edges with infinite length.
+Boundary configurations of the one-dimensional components of the moduli spaces of quilted disks defining the homotopy operator are those configurations with some collection of edges with infinite length.
 The first possibility is that of configurations with two levels, connected by infinite length trajectories, where the first level is quilted.
 Let $u = (u_1,u_2)$ where the first level $(C_1,u_1)$ is a quilted disk mapping to $\R \times Z_-$ and the second level $(C_2,u_2)$ maps to $X$ as in Figure \ref{fig:varphib0}.
 Because the almost complex structure on $\R \times Z_-$ is translation-invariant, forgetting the quilting produces a stable unquilted treed disk $u: C \to \R \times Z$ in a moduli space of negative expected dimension, unless the unquilted disk is a constant strip in which case it is unstable.
-It follows that these configurations define the cobordism map $\varphi(L,b_-)$.

-The secod possibility is that the second level is quilted.
-Let $(C,u)$ be a configuration with two levels $(C_1,u_1)$ and $(C_2,u_2)$ where $(C_1,u_1)$ is a $(J_1,f_1)$-holomorphic map to $X$ and $(C_2,u_2)$ is a collection of quilted disks and spheres in $\R \times Z_+$ as in Figure \ref{fig:varphib1}.
+The second possibility is that the second level is quilted.
+Let $(C,u)$ be a configuration with two levels $(C_1,u_1)$ and $(C_2,u_2)$ where $(C_1,u_1)$ is a $(J_+,f_+)$-holomorphic map to $X$ and $(C_2,u_2)$ is a collection of quilted disks and spheres in $\R \times Z_+$ as in Figure \ref{fig:varphib0}.
 Again, forgetting the quiltings produces a configuration in a moduli space of lower expected dimension unless the quilted disks are constant.
-Thus these configurations contribute to $\varphi(L,b_+).$

 A third possibility is that of a configuration with a single level, separated by an infinite length trajectory.
-Configurations $(C,u)$ consisting of a quilted disk $(C_0.u_0)$ mapping to $X$ connecting to a unquilted disk $(C_1,u_1)$ mapping to $X$ with edges labelled $b_-$, as in Figure \ref{mb0}.
-These contributions cancel by the assumption that $m(b_-)$ vanishes.
+Configurations $(C,u)$ consisting of a quilted disk $(C_0.u_0)$ mapping to $X$ connecting to a unquilted disk $(C_1,u_1)$ mapping to $X$ with edges labelled $b_-$.

 Finally, there are configurations with unquilted disks bubbling off the ends.
-Configurations $(C,u)$ consisting of a quilted disk $(C_0,u_0)$ mapping to $X$ connected to an unquilted disk $(C_1,u_1)$ mapping to $\R \times Z_\pm$, contributing to the graded commutator of the homotopy operator with the differential
+Configurations $(C,u)$ consisting of a quilted disk $(C_0,u_0)$ mapping to $X$ connected to an unquilted disk $(C_1,u_1)$ mapping to $\R \times Z_\pm$.